wmeints/effective-llm-applications/manuscript/00-preface.md

 This book came about because I needed a way to copy my knowledge to my colleagues.

-I've been using Large Language Models (LLMs) for quite a while now and discovered how to use them in building applications by failing a lot.
+I've been using Large Language Models (LLMs) for quite a while now and discovered how to use them to build intelligent applications by failing a lot.
 I don't think I can protect anyone from making their own mistakes, but I can show what I learned and explain what worked for me.

 ## Who this book is for

-I wrote this book for developers who want to use an LLM in their application to solve specific issues that can't be solved with normal program logic.
+I wrote this book for developers who want to use an LLM in their application to solve specific challenges that can't be solved with normal program logic.
 All examples in the book are in C# because I think you can find plenty of Python examples online but not enough in a more enterprise-oriented language like C#.